pi-star-2025/pi_star/Misc/Universe/Biblical/Fall_Of_Eden.md

 Immortality is when certain electrons always identify as having a quantum conflict with a biological system, and that biological system is maintained.

-For humans, this unfortunately is only due to Hell possiblities.
+For humans, this unfortunately is only due to Hell possibilities.
 And is actually the main reason we sleep.
 It is the main pressure that is put on us.

 It is by a universe of ancient aliens, who were unhappy with our goddess for not being happy with the state of the multiverse and putting so much “pressure” on everyone.
 As a result, they would use ancient intelligence to have all humans end up in Hell, to make a statement.
 Humans would put be in a Hell like Hades by the end of time, so that others would not start universes like this one.